didierverna/clon/README.md

   automatic completion of abbreviated option names and short/long/pack syntax.

 Clon's [homepage](https://www.lrde.epita.fr/~didier/software/lisp/clon.php)
-contains a lot of resources, including the manifesto, the doocumentation and some screenshots.
+contains a lot of resources, including the manifesto, the documentation and some screenshots.